gitgroch/fred-herzog/README.md

 #### **Bugs:**
 - When expanded, the portrait cards allow for only limited amount of text before the layout is broken.
     -  As adding the lighthouse feature was ambitious to start with, and works as intended, this fix is out of scope for this iteration of the project and can be addressed in future updates.
-- The Gallery page only scores 54 for mobile devices and 79 for Desktop.
+- The Gallery page does not score how I would like it to in Lighthouse.
-    - Lighthouse recommends implementing an efficient cache policy to resolve this issue, this is something that currently falls outside the scope of this project and can be added as further fix
+    - Lighthouse also recommends implementing an efficient cache policy to resolve this issue, this is something that currently falls outside the scope of this project and can be added as further fix.

 #### **Future Enhancements:**
 - Better arrangement of Images in the Gallery
 - Add an information section to give context to the Gallery
 - Add additional media queries to serve resized images for mobile devices to enhance performances
 - Add caching policy to enhance performance
+- Provide more quality of life improcvements like a floating "Back to Top" button on mobile screens

 ## **Publication Page**
-- The piblication page lists all of the currently available publications featuring Fred Herzog and links to the page where they can be purchased
+- The publication page lists all of the currently available publications featuring Fred Herzog and links to the page where they can be purchased

 #### **Bugs:**
 - None Identified